mlastes1987/YellowUltra/README.md

 - **Exp.
 Share has been made Gen 6 Exp.
 All:** Experience has been made to more reflect Gen 6 with an EXP All that shares EXP points with the party for every battle.

-- **Item Sorting:** By pressing Start while in your bag you can sort your items instead of having to sort everything individually with Select.

 - **Mart Changes:** Rare Candies are now 50 Pokedollars and Master Balls are now free and sold in every Mart.

 - **Running Shoes:** Makes moving through Kanto with Pikachu even faster.
 Great for speed runs.